-The Technical Publications application stores technical publications from manufacturers, vendors, regulatory agencies, and others.
+The Technical Publications application stores technical publications from sources such as manufacturers, vendors, and regulatory agencies.
 Technical publications can have complex criteria to define which aircraft they affect.
 The Technical Publications application tracks the following information:

 - Identifying details

 - Affected aircraft

-- Maintenance plans, which include task cards and job cards for implementing work requirements
+- Engineering orders, which include job cards and create task cards that can have an associated frequency for repetitive tasks

-- · Status or method of compliance of each affected aircraft
+- Status or method of compliance of each affected aircraft

+- Assessments of the technical publication

 - Related technical publications

 When you create a technical publication, you can specify whether an upgrade is applied to multiple aircraft.
-Typically, software items are updated in this manner.
-You can upgrade all the software within the top-level aircraft at the same time, including the child aircraft that are in build positions that are defined on the technical publication.
+Typically, software items that have the same part number but are installed in different positions are updated in this manner.
+You can upgrade all the software within the aircraft at the same time, including the child pieces of equipment that are in build positions that are defined on the technical publication.

-Multiple maintenance plans, each with an associated job card, can be created for a technical publication.
-Each maintenance plan is used to create a task card for each affected aircraft.
+Multiple engineering orders, each with an associated job card, can be created for a technical publication.
+Each engineering order is used to create a task card for each affected aircraft.
 The task cards are used to create work orders to implement the requirements of the technical publication.
-When you specify a maintenance plan for a technical publication, you can optionally select to automatically complete all associated maintenance plans.
+When you specify an engineering order for a technical publication, you can optionally select to automatically complete all associated engineering orders.
 By using this option, when any individual work order is completed, all task cards that are generated from the technical publication for a particular aircraft are automatically completed.
-If you choose not to automatically complete all associated maintenance plans, you avoid deactivating associated maintenance plans, and each task card work order must be completed individually.
-You can also select to complete all associated maintenance plans before the method of compliance is reported for each of the associated aircraft.
+If you choose not to automatically complete all associated engineering orders, you avoid deactivating associated engineering orders, and each task card work order must be completed individually.
+You can also select to complete all associated engineering orders before the method of compliance is reported for each of the associated aircraft.

-When you specify a maintenance plan for a technical publication, you can define a range of frequency iterations so that regulatory compliance is maintained.
+When you specify an engineering order for a technical publication, you can define a range of frequency iterations so that regulatory compliance is maintained.
 A frequency iteration defines how many times inspections are completed to comply with the requirements of the technical publication.

-On the Maintenance Plan tab, you can define and view frequency iterations by clicking Frequency Iterations.
+On the Engineering Orders tab, you can define and view frequency iterations.
 When you create a frequency iteration, you can specify whether the task card is deactivated when the last frequency iteration is completed.
 You can change whether the task card is deactivated only during the last frequency iteration.
-If you add iterations during the last iteration, the check box for deactivated the task cards after the last frequency iteration is set to read-only.